 \section{Introduction}

-In many modern algorithms, which process high dimensional data, it is beneficial to pre-process the data through a dimensionality reduction scheme that preserves the geometry of the data.
-Such dimensionality reduction schemes have been applied in streaming algorithms\cite{Streaming} as well as algorithms in numerical linear algebra\cite{NumLinAlg}, graph sparsification\cite{GSparse}, and many other areas.
+In many modern algorithms that process high dimensional data, it is beneficial to preprocess the data through a dimensionality reduction scheme that preserves the geometry of the data.
+Dimensionality reduction schemes have been applied in streaming algorithms \cite{Streaming} as well as algorithms for numerical linear algebra \cite{NumLinAlg}, feature hashing \cite{Weinberger}, graph sparsification \cite{GSparse}, and many other areas.
 The geometry-preserving objective can be expressed mathematically as follows.
-The goal is to construct a probability distribution $\mathcal{A}$ over $m \times n$ real matrices that satisfies the following condition for any $\vec{x} \in \mathbb{R}^n$: An upper bound on the dimension $m$ achievable by a probability distribution $\mathcal{A}$ that satisfies $\eqref{JLcondition}$ is given in the following lemma, which is a central result in the area of dimensionality reduction: \begin{lem}[Johnson-Lindenstrauss\cite{JL}] For any positive integer $n$ and parameters $0 < \epsilon, \delta < 1$, there exists a probability distribution $\mathcal{A}$ over $m \times n$ real matrices with $m = \Theta(\epsilon^{-2} \log(1/\delta))$ that satisfies \eqref{JLcondition}. \end{lem} The optimality of the dimension $m$ achieved by Lemma~$\ref{RegularJL}$ was recently proven in \cite{OptimalityJL1, OptimalityJL2}.
+The goal is to construct a probability distribution $\mathcal{A}$ over $m \times n$ real matrices that satisfies the following condition for any $x \in \mathbb{R}^n$: An upper bound on the dimension $m$ achievable by a probability distribution $\mathcal{A}$ that satisfies $\eqref{JLcondition}$ is given in the following lemma, which is a central result in the area of dimensionality reduction: \begin{lemma}[Johnson-Lindenstrauss \cite{JL}] For any positive integer $n$ and parameters $0 < \epsilon, \delta < 1$, there exists a probability distribution $\mathcal{A}$ over $m \times n$ real matrices with $m = \Theta(\epsilon^{-2} \log(1/\delta))$ that satisfies \eqref{JLcondition}. \end{lemma} The optimality of the dimension $m$ achieved by Lemma~$\ref{RegularJL}$ was recently proven in \cite{OptimalityJL1, OptimalityJL2}.